conorwhanson/MechaCar_Statistical_Analysis/README.md

 ![car_side_view](https://github.com/conorwhanson/MechaCar_Statistical_Analysis/blob/main/resources/car_exploded_view.png)

 ## Purpose & Overview
-The purpose of this project is to run statistical analysis on AutoRUs' newest prototype, MechaCar, using R. To get production back on track an analysis of mpg predictors, as well as summary statistics on suspension coil differences (based on manufacturing batches), is done.
+The purpose of this project is to run statistical analysis on AutoRUs' newest prototype, MechaCar, using R. In order to get production back on track an analysis of mpg predictors, as well as summary statistics on suspension coil differences (based on manufacturing batches), is done.
+Finally, a suggested statistical study is offered to comapre MechaCar to competitor designs.

 ## Linear Regression to Predict MPG
 1. Variables which show a non-random statistical relationship to mpg are the vehicle length and ground clearance.